slint-ui/slint/README.md

 You can use Slint under ***any*** of the following licenses, at your choice:

-1. Build proprietary desktop, mobile, or web applications for free with the [Community License](LICENSES/LicenseRef-Slint-Royalty-free-2.0.md),
+1. Build proprietary desktop, mobile, or web applications for free with the [Royalty-free License](LICENSES/LicenseRef-Slint-Royalty-free-2.0.md),
 2. Build open source embedded, desktop, mobile, or web applications for free with the [GNU GPLv3](LICENSES/GPL-3.0-only.txt),
 3. Build proprietary embedded, desktop, mobile, or web applications with the [Paid license](LICENSES/LicenseRef-Slint-Software-3.0.md).